sanlega/libft/README.md

 ## Usage :hammer_and_wrench:
-1. Clone this repository.
-2. Run `make` to compile the library.
+1. Run `make` to compile the library.
-3. Include `libft.h` in your project to use the library functions.
+2. Include `libft.h` in the project to use the library functions.
 ## Functions :gear:

 This custom library includes the following functions: